vishnunairjanardhan/democms/src/content/posts/shopify-loyalty-program.md

 <ol role= "list">
 Loyalty programs come in a variety of formats to accommodate different business models and client preferences, such as earning points, accessing exclusive deals, or receiving tailored rewards.
 Let's look at the various sorts of loyalty programs that can help businesses increase consumer engagement and achieve long-term success.
 <li><h3>Point-Based Programs</h3>
 One of the most well-liked categories of loyalty programs is point-based.
-Every transaction—whether it's a product purchase or an interaction with the business on social media—earns customers points.
+Every transaction whether it's a product purchase or an interaction with the business on social media earns customers points.
 You can exchange these points for savings, freebies, or other advantages.</li>

 <a href="https://www.99minds.io/loyalty/" role="link" target="_blanck"> <img loading="lazy" role="img" src="/assets/blog/CTA-LP2.webp" alt="Set Up a Loyalty Program"></a>